 Juveniles under 18 can be charged with a range of misdemeanor and felony criminal offenses in Texas juvenile court.
-While the most serious crimes are usually charged as an adult, teens may face the following types of charges:
+While children accused of serious crimes are usually charged as adults, teens may face the following types of charges:

 - Drug-related crimes.
 This includes juvenile possession of drugs or alcohol, possession of drugs or alcohol on school grounds, possession of drug paraphernalia, and possession of marijuana.

-- Traffic court crimes.
+- Traffic offenses.
 This includes hit and run, driving with a suspended license, reckless driving, and other offenses that might land them in traffic court.